binarytrails/ring-api/README.md

 **Experimental**

-You will send video and receive audio.
+You will send and receive video with audio.
+However, video displaying is WIP (Work In Progress).

     # Call